Penumbra Guide

 Configuring pclientd

-First, install pclientd following the instructions for building pcli but building pclientd rather than pcli:
+First, install pclientd following the instructions for installing pcli but downloading pclientd rather than pcli.

 Generating configs